riebecj/infisical-httpx-sdk/README.md

         # Or an already generated token
         self.token = ...

-        # You can also include a mechanism for setting the Infisical base URL
+        # You can also include a mechanism for setting the Infisical base URL.
-        self.url = ...  # standard default for all providers is the `INFISICAL_URL` environment variable if set or "https://us.infisical.com"
+        # Default for all providers is the `INFISICAL_URL` environment variable
+        # if it's set or "https://us.infisical.com".
+        self.url = ...

 ```

 The you can add it to the provider chain and pass the provider chain to the client: